apache/parquet-format/Encryption.md

 The results of Thrift serialization of metadata structures are encrypted, before being written to the output stream.

-A new Thrift structure, with a file crypto metadata,  is written after the (encrypted) Parquet footer, at the end of the file.
-This structure is not encrypted.
-It provides information about the footer encryption key and the algorithm used to encrypt the file.

 ## Encryption algorithms